 - g.
-Intangible assets Intangible assets corresponding to the acquisition of a technology platform have a finite useful life, are acquired separately and are recognized at acquisition cost less accumulated amortization.
+Intangible assets Intangible assets corresponds to the acquisition of technology platform which have finite useful life, and are acquired separately and recognized at acquisition cost less accumulated amortization.
 Amortization is recognized based on the straight-line method over its estimated useful life.
-The estimated useful life and the amortization method are reviewed at the end of each year, and the effect of any change in the registered estimate is recognized on a prospective basis.. - h.
-Furniture, machinery and Equipment-They are for use in the supply of goods and services leased to third parties or for administrative purposes, they are presented in the consolidated statement of financial position at their revalued amounts, calculating the fair value at the date of the revaluation, minus any accumulated depreciation.
-Revaluations are carried out frequently enough so that the carrying amount does not differ materially from what would have been calculated using fair values at the end of the reporting period.
+The estimated useful life and the amortization method are reviewed at the end of each year, and the effect of any change in the estimation recorded is recognized on a prospective basis. - h.
+Furniture, machinery and Equipment-They are for use in the supply of goods and services leased to third parties or for management purposes, they are presented in the consolidated statement of financial position at their revalued amounts, calculating the fair value at the date of the revaluation, less any accumulated depreciation.
+Revaluations are carried out frequently enough so that the carrying amount does not defer significantly, from what would have been calculated using fair values at the end of the reporting period.